Asbestos and Cancer

 In addition to VA benefits, the Mesothelioma Veterans Center can connect veterans with world-renowned physicians and nurses on staff that can answer any of your treatment questions.
 We encourage veterans to call and find out how we can help them.

 Every year, thousands of people are diagnosed with mesothelioma and other asbestos-related diseases.
-While anyone exposed to asbestos could develop cancer, those who worked around asbestos on a regular basis and faced occupational exposure — including U.S. veterans — have an increased risk.
+Anyone exposed to asbestos could develop cancer.
+However, those who worked around asbestos on a regular basis and faced occupational exposure — including U.S. veterans — have an increased risk.

 Thankfully, veterans with cancer caused by asbestos exposure may be able to pursue VA benefits and legal compensation.